Pelleas und Melisande (Schoenberg): Structure

 common to several themes in the work.

 The first Melisande theme is followed immediately by the "fate" theme.

 After a forceful statement of the fate theme Pelleas' motif (which contains the three note motive from Melisande's theme) is introduced.

 Influenced by Pillar of Fire, a ballet version of his Verklärte Nacht by Antony Tudor, which premiered in 1942 in New York, Schoenberg, in American exile, decided for commercial reasons to modify and arrange the work's score for ballet as well, by expanding the one-movement symphonic poem into a multi-movement suite.
-Schoenberg first spoke of this in early 1947, in a letter to his son-in-law Felix Greissle.
+He first spoke of this in early 1947 in a letter to his son-in-law Felix Greissle.
 However, the project collapsed due to the intervention of Associated Music Publishers, who managed to prevent authorization.